-For MTN-037, the ICH-E6 definition is applied to all participants, beginning at the time a participant is randomized through study termination.
+For MTN-026, the ICH-E6 definition is applied to all participants in both study groups, beginning at the time a participant is randomized through study termination.

 Study staff must document all AEs reported by or observed in study participants, regardless of severity and presumed relationship to study product.